Leo Tolstoy

 4

-The capture of vast stretches of land by large landowners has made fruits a luxury.
+The capture of vast swaths of land by big landowners has made fruits a luxury.
 The more equally land is distributed, the greater the cultivation of fruits.

 5